Skip to main content

 Putting people and nature at the heart of climate action and finance

 From November 10-21, Belém, Brazil will host the 2025 United Nations Climate Conference (COP30)—an annual global gathering to discuss priority actions for tackling climate change and accelerating climate adaptation and resilience.
 COP30 marks the ten-year anniversary of the Paris Agreement and, with diplomacy struggling to keep pace with rapid global change, climate negotiations are at a crucial turning point.
-As global policymakers travel to the heart of the Amazon, this COP represents a key opportunity to both center the role of tropical forests & coastal areas in climate action, as well as the role of local communities as leaders driving the fight against climate change.
+As global policymakers travel to the heart of the Amazon, this COP represents a key opportunity to both center the role of tropical forests and coastal areas in climate action, as well as the role of local communities as leaders driving the fight against climate change.

 Rare’s priorities for COP30 are: